-This is a year of extraordinary issues for our cohort of 14 Year 11 leavers.
-Schools were closed to most pupils by the Government twice on 11.11.20 to 02.12.20 and 06.01.21 to 08.03.21 as part of the national COVID-19 measures and it was announced that year 11 would not be taking any exams this summer.
-Teachers used a range of evidence including assessment and mock exam results to provide Teacher Assessed Grades (or TAGs).
+This is another year of extraordinary issues for our cohort of 12 Year 11 leavers.
+During their Key Stage 4 schools were closed to most pupils by the Government three times as part of the national COVID-19 measures and it was announced in January 2022 that pupils would return to taking externally marked exams again in the summer.

-In 2020-21 all but one year 11 pupils were single rolled.
-3 (21.5%) are girls and 11 (78.5%) are boys.
-13 of these students sat at least one exam, either at CEDARS base or with an Alternative Provider.
+In 2021-22 all but two year 11 pupils were single rolled.
+5 (41.7%) are girls and 7 (58.3%) are boys.
+All of these students sat at least one exam, either at CEDARS base or with an Alternative Provider.
 100% of those sitting exams achieved at least one qualification.

-13/13 of those taking an exam sat Functional Skills or the Maths GCSE exam and 13 (100%) passed.
-This is better than the results from summer 2020, and reflects the predicted grades for this cohort.
+10/12 of those taking an exam sat Functional Skills or the Maths GCSE exam and 10 (83.3%) passed.
+This is on par with the results from summer 2021, and reflects the predicted grades for this cohort.

 Students also achieved passes in Art & Design, Biology, Catering & Hospitality, City & Guilds Writing and Maths, Construction, Creative Media, D&T Product Design, Hair & Beauty, Health & Social Care, Information Technology, Literature and Sport.

 One of our leavers is a ‘Looked After Children’.

 None of our leavers had Special Educational Needs.